jbryois/scRNA_disease/Code_Paper/Code_GWAS/get_GWAS_input.md

 rs116801199     1       720381  720381
 ```

 These can be simply generated using awk scripts.
 However, sometimes the sumstats do not contain the position but only the rsid.
-In such case the following script can be used (**fast_match.py**).
+In such case the following script can be used (**fast_match.py** in utils folder of this repository).

 **fast_match.py** filters out any SNP that is not in the 1000 genomes data and gets the position based on SNP ID from the 1000 genomes file.